 We should not be too surprised that the message is often subverted.
 Religious status has always been attractive.
 Some branches of Christianity elevate their leaders to almost God like status.
 The status is stressed by title – some with a whole series of religious ranks –acolyte, deacon, priest, Dean, Bishop – Archbishop etc- sometimes too, status is stressed with fancy robes or impressive hats.
 And again all too often, for example, Bishops and Church presidents are feted at public gatherings – seated in the most prominent situations – honoured with special foods and offered special gifts.

 Some versions of the faith also put a great deal of emphasis on confession of faith.
-No doubt we have all encountered claimed status for justification like born again, like being a Bible Christian, a true believer.
+No doubt we have all encountered claimed status for justification like “born again”, like being a Bible Christian, or perhaps alternately a true believer.
 In apparent contradiction to this section from the Gospel of Matthew such marks of authenticity are often pushed forward by implication as the mark of a real Christian.

-Still others think that the way we worship – whether or not we say the right prayers, sit listening to the correct sermons – or are found to be singing the right hymns is important – surely because this is after all what is called worship, and that should count for something.
+Still others put the focus on the way we worship – implying it is important whether or not we say the right prayers, sit listening to the correct sermons – or are found to be singing the right hymns – surely they seem to reason, this is after all what is called worship, and that should count for something.

 Well maybe it does… but the hard truth is that certainly isn’t apparently what Jesus is recorded as saying.
 Matthew, when selecting which of Jesus’ teachings to highlight as a summary statement, has none of this.
 Status and religious practice don’t even get a mention.
 Perhaps it was this that Dr Myles Munroe had in mind when he once put it “the value of life is not in its duration, but in its donation.”